fotomash/zanalytics-quant/README.md

 **Q: I receive errors about missing environment variables.**
-A: Copy `.env.example` to `.env`, double-check the keys, and restart the containers after any updates.
+A: Copy `.env.template` to `.env`, double-check the keys, and restart the containers after any updates.

 **Q: The app can't connect to Postgres or Redis.**